 Watermelons are beautiful fruits that taste like summer!
 They come in all sizes but are mostly oval or circular in shape depending on the type.
 You could land on one that is quite sweet and another that is still trying to find its bearing in the sweetness department but they will all satisfy you because it is more than just sugar.

-A watermelon is one of those fruits that quench more than one need and this sometimes blinds you to how many calories in a whole watermelon.
+In the opinion of nutritionists and the experts from paper writing service online, a watermelon is one of those fruits that quench more than one need and this sometimes blinds you to how many calories in a whole watermelon.
 I once went on an unexpected watermelon binge because I just couldn’t put it down!

 Watermelons are over 91% water and have a good amount of natural sugar and this makes them a great option to quench your thirst.
 A study from the University of Aberdeen Medical School has pointed out that you are better off eating some watermelon as compared to drinking water or sports drinks when you are extremely thirsty or going through your workout.